 “The fundamental problem of communication is that of reproducing a message sent from one point, either exactly or approximately, to another point” (Shannon, 1948, p.
 379).

-Using the model, he hoped to more effectively identify those pressure points where communication is distorted.
+Using this mathematical theory of communication, he hoped to more effectively identify those pressure points where communication is distorted.

-The Shannon-Weaver theory was first proposed in the 1948 article “A Mathematical Theory of Communication” in the Bell System Technical Journal by Claude Shannon and Warren Weaver:
+The Shannon Weaver model was first proposed in the 1948 article “A Mathematical Theory of Communication” in the Bell System Technical Journal by Claude Shannon and Warren Weaver:

-- Many believe the model was mainly developed by Shannon alone.
+- Many believe this mathematical theory of communication was mainly developed by Claude Shannon alone and Warren Weaver had a minimal role.
 It is often simply called the ‘Shannon information theory’ in science disciplines.

 - Shannon developed the theory to improve understanding of communication via telephone and eventually improve the quality of phones.